kevinkidwell/customspouseroomlocations/README.md

    3. Duplicate that file and rename it content.json
    4. Follow the information provided here for the different variables, placement information, and examples.

 **General information:**
     1. All spouse rooms are 7 blocks wide (X) and 12 blocks tall (Y)
     2. Templated data shows the starter placement for each location that you can place a room
     3. If you are using farmhouse mods, look for that section to see the starting positions for your specific modded room locations
     4. Remove or comment out any unused placements

 **Placement Information:**
     All placements have this layout for informational purposes:
     // Mod name or vanilla
     // The location of this room, corresponds to config
     // How many rooms you can place in this location
     // Shell templates you can use here

 **Example:**
     // VANILLA
     // UPPER
     // As many rooms to the right as you want
     // “custom_spouse_room_closed_right”, “custom_spouse_room_open_right
     {
         “name”: “SpouseName”, <— This is the name of the spouse whose room you are placing “startPos”: {
             “X”: 68, <— This is the starting x-axis for this room “Y”: 2 <— This is the starting y-axis for this room },
         “spousePosOffset”: { <— Sets the offset of the spouse within the room from PSR (I don’t tend to touch this) X”: 3,
             “Y”: 3
         },
-                “shellType”: “custom_spouse_room_closed_right”, <— This is the type of room shell for this specific spouse room
+        “shellType”: “custom_spouse_room_closed_right”, <— This is the type of room shell for this specific spouse room },
-            },

 **Starting Position Variables:**
 **Vanilla:**
     **Upper**: X:68, Y:2
     **Lower Right**: X:49, Y:33
     **Lower Left**: X:30, Y:33

 **Seasonal Garden Farmhouse v2:**
     **Attic**: X:7, Y:56
     **Large Room**: X:69, Y:56
     **Main Floor Left**: X:8, Y:8
     **Main Floor Right**: X:69, Y:21

 **Lnh's First Farmhouse:**
     **Main Floor**: X:49, Y:0
     **South Room**: X:50, Y:92
     **Southeast Room Right**: X:39, Y:197
     **Southeast Room Upper Left**: X:10, Y:195
     **Southeast Room Lower Left**: X:10, Y:208

 **Lune FarmHouse:**
     **Upper Room**: X:7, Y:8
     **Kitchen Cellar - Small**: X:7, Y:30
     **Kitchen Cellar - Large**: X:7, Y:33
     **Upper Right Room**: X:61, Y:8
     **Southern Room - Small**: X:58, Y:30
     **Southern Room - Large**: X:58, Y:33

 **Aimon's Tidy Cozy Farmhouse:**
     **Left bedroom**: X:7, Y:19
     **Right bedroom**: X:46, Y:32

+**Aimon's Fancy Farmhouse:**
+    **Main Floor Left**: X:7, Y:19
+    **Upper Floor Left**: X:7, Y:52
+    **Attic Right**: X:36, Y:105

 **Shell Type Variables:**
 **custom_spouse_room_open_right**:
     Vanilla: Lower right or Upper, with another spouse room to the right of it.
     SGFv2: Large room or Main Floor Right, with another spouse room to the right of it.
     LNH: Main Floor, South Room, Southeast Room Right, with another spouse room to the right of it.
     Lune: Upper Right Room, Southern Room - Small, Southern Room - Large, with another spouse room to the right of it.
     ATC: Right bedroom, with another spouse room to the right of it.
+    AFF: Attic Right, with another spouse room to the right of it.

 **custom_spouse_room_closed_right**:
     Vanilla: Lower right or Upper, AND it's the only or last spouse room in the row.
     SGFv2: Large Room or Main Floor Right, AND it's the only or last spouse room in the row.
     LNH: Main Floor, South Room, Southeast Room Right,  AND it's the only or last spouse room in the row.
     Lune: Upper Right Room, Southern Room - Small, Southern Room - Large,  AND it's the only or last spouse room in the row.
     ATC: Right bedroom, AND it's the only or last spouse room in the row.
+    AFF: Attic Right, AND it's the only or last spouse room in the row.

 **custom_spouse_room_open_left**:
     Vanilla: Lower left, with another room to the left of it.
     SGFv2: Attic or Main Floor Left, with another room to the left of it.
     LNH: Southeast Room Upper Left or Southeast Room Lower Left, with another room to the left of it.
     Lune: Upper Room, Kitchen Cellar - Small, Kitchen Cellar - Large, with another room to the left of it.
     ATC: Left bedroom, with another room to the left of it.
+    AFF: Main Floor Left or Upper Floor Left, with another room to the left of it.

 **custom_spouse_room_closed_left**:
     Vanilla: Lower left, AND it's the only or last spouse room in the row.
     SGFv2: Attic or Main Floor Left, AND it's the only or last spouse room in the row.
     LNH: Southeast Room Upper Left or Southeast Room Lower Left, AND it's the only or last spouse room.
     Lune: Upper Room, Kitchen Cellar - Small, Kitchen Cellar - Large,  AND it's the only or last spouse room in the row.
     ATC: Left bedroom, AND it's the only or last spouse room in the row.
+    AFF: Main Floor Left or Upper Floor Left, AND it's the only or last spouse room in the row.

 **----------------------------------------**